YuraLitvinov/patchdog/README.md

 - Runs locally or in GitHub Actions.
 - Automatically detects if the are conflicts present with base branch, halting further execution
 - Gracefully merges into your main PR without any conflicts after patchdog PR into your head branch is submitted
 - The Action itself is free of charge.
-API rates are determined by Google, or other provider of such service when the support will be provided in future for local models, Anthropic and OpenAI.
+API rates are determined by Google, or other provider of such service, e.g. OpenAI.
 ---

 ## Requirements